drshahizan/software-engineering/materials/module4/kohlihui/readme.md

 By considering these system requirements, a hospital information system can be designed to meet the needs of its users and support the delivery of high-quality healthcare services.

-# Functional requirement in a hospital information system
+# Functional requirement in a Hospital Information System

 Functional requirements in a hospital information system refer to the specific capabilities and features that the system must have in order to support the delivery of high-quality healthcare services.